blgolden/igendec/README.md

 # iGenDec
-iGenDec is web based software that calculates the marginal economic values (MEV) of a selection index suitable for making breeding stock purchase decisions in North American commercial beef cattle production systems.
-It uses a simluation model to estimate the second derivitives of the profit function (MEV) for a specific production situation.
-The user, supported by a trained facilitator, provides parameters that reflect a commercial cattle operation. iGenDec then provides a selection index that can be used to value alternatives bull, semen, heifer or embryo purchases.

 ### Dev Notes:

 #### Performance:
 - Each time a user creates a new run the default parameter files are re-read, parsed, and then injected into the html templates.
 If the server comes under a large stress this could affect the performance.
 It is helpful at early stages as it allows updating of the default files without a server reset, and it's simple but could update to parse once on start and keep the defaults sitting in memory.

 #### Front end
 - Uses html templates.
 The templates can be found in the views directory.
 The files html files in the top level are for each seperate end point a user can visit.
 All of the html files in the folders are the partials/components that will be updated with AJAX.